Dragon Lee (wrestler): Consejo Mundial de Lucha Libre (2013–2019)

 In early 2015, Lee started a storyline rivalry with Japanese wrestler Kamaitachi.
 The prolonged storyline rivalry culminated on March 20 at the Homenaje a Dos Leyendas ("Homage to Two Wrestlers") show.
-The two masked men faced off in a Lucha de Apuestas, or "bet match", with both wrestlers risking their mask on the outcome.
+The two masked men faced off in a Lucha de Apuestas (or "bet match"), with both wrestlers risking their mask on the outcome.
 Dragon Lee defeated Kamaitachi two falls to one, forcing his rival to unmask.
 On April 5, 2015, Dragon Lee won his first professional wrestling championship, when he defeated Virus to capture the CMLL World Lightweight Championship.
-On May 15, 2015 Dragon Lee outlasted Bárbaro Cavernario, Fuego, Kamaitachi, Luciferno, Mephisto, Místico, Niebla Roja, The Panther, Titán, Virus and Volador Jr. to win the first round torneo cibernetico of the 2015 Leyenda de Plata ("Silver Legend") tournament, one of CMLL's most prestigious annual tournaments.
+On May 15, 2015, Dragon Lee outlasted Bárbaro Cavernario, Fuego, Kamaitachi, Luciferno, Mephisto, Místico, Niebla Roja, The Panther, Titán, Virus and Volador Jr. to win the first round torneo cibernetico of the 2015 Leyenda de Plata ("Silver Legend") tournament, one of CMLL's most prestigious annual tournaments.
 On May 22, he lost to Negro Casas in the finals of the tournament.

 In January 2016, Dragon Lee made his Japanese debut by taking part in the CMLL and New Japan Pro-Wrestling (NJPW) co-produced Fantastica Mania 2016 tour.
 On the fifth show of the tour, he successfully defended the CMLL World Lightweight Championship against Virus.
 After the match, Dragon Lee was attacked by Kamaitachi, which led to a match the following day, where Dragon Lee lost the CMLL World Lightweight Championship.
 Dragon Lee regained the championship from Kamaitachi on March 4 when the two had a rematch in Mexico City.
 During the summer, Dragon Lee became involved in a rivalry with La Máscara, a storyline that sprung from La Máscara feuding with the entire Muñoz family.
 La Máscara and Rush had teamed together as Los Ingobernables for years, but over the summer of 2016 the group had broken up.
 Initially the feud focused on Rush and La Máscara but late changed focus from Rush to Dragon Lee.
 On August 5, Dragon Lee made a challenge for a Mask vs. Mask Lucha de Apuestas between the two, which was accepted by La Máscara.
 On September 2 at the 83rd Anniversary Show, Dragon Lee defeated La Máscara win the second mask of his career.
 In January 2017, Dragon Lee took part in the Fantastica Mania 2017 tour, successfully defending the CMLL World Lightweight Championship against Bárbaro Cavernario during the January 20 event.
 Dragon Lee as a participant in the 2017 International Gran Prix.
 He was eliminated from the torneo cibernetico on September 1 by Juice Robinson.

 On September 27, 2019, CMLL announced that they had fired both Dragon Lee and Rush for not following guidelines set by the programming department.
-According to Dave Meltzer, CMLL wasn't happy with Lee since he participated in Pro Wrestling Guerrilla's Battle of Los Angeles after they told him to not work in the tournament.
+According to Dave Meltzer, CMLL was not happy with Lee, since he participated in Pro Wrestling Guerrilla's Battle of Los Angeles, after they told him to not work in the tournament.